 Are you more of a solitary angler?
 Or do you prefer to make a day of it and spend the day with a friend or family member?
-Many fly fishing boats are only suitable for one person, with an upper weight capacity of 450 pounds including all your gear.
+Many fly fishing pontoon boats are only suitable for one person, with an upper weight capacity of 450 pounds including all your gear.

-However, some larger pontoon boats are designed for two fishermen or women and can hold up 650 pounds.
+However, some larger pontoon boats are designed for two fishermen or women and can hold up to 650 pounds.
 Keep this in mind when you’re shopping for your pontoon boat and double-check the capacity of your chosen boat.

 If you already own a motor, make sure that the model you choose is compatible with your motor model.
 Not all fishing boats offer this feature, and specifications can vary, so do make sure you check before buying.